-Disability Rights South Carolina (Protection and Advocacy): Disability Rights South Carolina has statutory authority to investigate abuse and neglect of people with disabilities.
+Protection and Advocacy for People with Disabilities, Inc.: Protection and Advocacy for People with Disabilities (P&A) has statutory authority to investigate abuse and neglect of people with disabilities.

 The RN Care Coordinators will submit a report in the Phoenix database system of any critical events or incidents (e.g., medication errors, serious injuries that require medical intervention and/or result in hospitalization, or abuse/neglect).